 On this daySep 15, 1963

-Four Black Girls Killed in Bombing of Birmingham, Alabama, Church
+Four Black Girls Killed in Church Bombing in Birmingham, Alabama

 More than a decade later, in 1977, Ku Klux Klan leader Robert Chambliss was convicted of murder for participating in the church bombing and later died in prison.
 Several decades later, in the early 2000s, Bobby Frank Cherry and Thomas Blanton were also convicted of murder for their roles in the bombing; both men were sentenced to life imprisonment.